mattermost/docs/source/onboard/migrating-to-mattermost.rst

 7. Start the DESTINATION deployment by running ``sudo start mattermost``.
 Then go to the **System Console**, make a minor change, and save it to upgrade your ``config.json`` schema to the latest version using default values for any new settings added.
 8. Test that the system is working by going to the URL of an existing team.
 You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.

-Once your migration is complete and verified, you can optionally `upgrade the Team Edition of Mattermost to Enterprise Edition using the upgrade guide </upgrade/upgrading-mattermost-server.html#upgrading-team-edition-to-enterprise-edition>`__.
+Once your migration is complete and verified, you can optionally :ref:`upgrade the Team Edition of Mattermost to Enterprise Edition using the upgrade guide <upgrade/upgrading-mattermost-server:upgrading team edition to enterprise edition>`.